 Think about what business information you want which people to have access to and how they might be able to use it for purposes other than helping you grow your business.

 Securing this asset

-- Review who has access to your Google Adwords & Google Analytics accounts and remove access if you are no longer working with them.
+- Review who has access to your Google Ads & Google Analytics accounts and remove access if you are no longer working with them.